-Humans in Humans Out: A synthetic data set to evaluate human-like reasoning patterns in LLMs in both success and failure
+Humans In Humans Out: A synthetic data set to evaluate human-like reasoning patterns in LLMs in both success and failure

 Download the ArXiv paper on preliminary work here.